awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 To search for known faces in images, use [DetectFaces](API_DetectFaces.md)\.
 To search for known faces in stored videos, use [StartFaceDetection](API_StartFaceDetection.md)\.
 To search for known faces in streaming videos, use [CreateStreamProcessor](API_CreateStreamProcessor.md)\.

-## Persons<a name="how-it-works-persons-intro"></a>
+## People<a name="how-it-works-persons-intro"></a>

-Amazon Rekognition can track persons in a stored video\.
-Rekognition Video provides tracking, face details, and in\-frame location information for persons detected in a video\.
-Persons cannot be detected in images\.
+Amazon Rekognition can track people in a stored video\.
+Rekognition Video provides tracking, face details, and in\-frame location information for people detected in a video\.
+People cannot be detected in images\.
 For more information, see [Tracking People](persons.md)\.

-To detect persons in stored videos, use [StartPersonTracking](API_StartPersonTracking.md)\.
+To detect people in stored videos, use [StartPersonTracking](API_StartPersonTracking.md)\.

 ## Celebrities<a name="how-it-works-celebrities-intro"></a>

- Amazon Rekognition can recognize thousand of celebrities in images and stored videos\.
+ Amazon Rekognition can recognize thousands of celebrities in images and stored videos\.
 You can get information about where a celebrity's face is located on an image, facial landmarks and the pose of a celebrity's face\.
-You can get tracking information for celebrities as the appear throughout a stored video\.
-You can also get further information about a recognize celebrity\.
+You can get tracking information for celebrities as they appear throughout a stored video\.
+You can also get further information about a recognized celebrity\.
 For more information, see [Recognizing Celebrities](celebrities.md)\.

 To recognize celebrities in images, use [RecognizeCelebrities](API_RecognizeCelebrities.md)\.
 To recognize celebrities in stored videos, use [StartCelebrityRecognition](API_StartCelebrityRecognition.md)\.

 ## Unsafe Content<a name="how-it-works-moderation-intro"></a>

-Amazon Rekognition can analyse images and stored videos for explicit or suggestive adult content\.
+Amazon Rekognition can analyze images and stored videos for explicit or suggestive adult content\.
 For more information, see [Detecting Unsafe Content](moderation.md)\.

 To detect unsage images, use [DetectModerationLabels](API_DetectModerationLabels.md)\.
 To detect unsafe stored videos, use [StartContentModeration](API_StartContentModeration.md)\.